 towering oaks, some ivy-covered and 200 years old.
 On one side is a garden com-plete with English boxwoods and a large fishpond.

-HOUSE FEATURES
+HOUSE FEATURES HOUSE FEATURES

 A 21⁄2-acre pond can be seen from the rear patio.
 The dairy barn is beyond the pond.
-The horse stables, built in the 1930s, are off to the side of the mansion.
+The horse stables, built in the 1930s, are off to the side of the most partially.
 There are 10 box stalls, loft storage and a tractor shed.

+A long partially.